 If profitability is a metric you're struggling to boost, labor costs could very well be your culprit.
 They're notoriously difficult to measure.
 As Paul Graham, founder of Y Combinator, once famously said, "What is measured, improves."
 Only by tracking your labor costs can you correctly calibrate your cost of goods and services, and if you're tracking them incorrectly, you may be worse off than if you had no data.
 In either case, you will be unable to cut overhead and allocate your human capital where it is most profitable.
+While knowing how time and attendance systems drive bottom line results, you also need to know how to track labor costs.
 Here's a look into the ins and outs of accurate labor calculations.

 Labor costs vary from industry to industry, ranging from under 10 percent in categories with high automation such as oil refineries, to over 60 percent in a labor-intensive business such as long-haul trucking.
 Given the percentage of total outlay, closely tracking this data can reap considerable rewards, regardless of how challenging it may seem.